estudiooka/Pico/content-sample/index.md

 and those files become your pages.
 For example, this file is called `index.md` and is shown as the main landing page.

-When you install Pico, it comes with a `content-sample` folder.
-Inside this folder is a sample website that will display until you add your own content.
-You should create your own `content` folder in Pico's root directory and place your files there.
-No configuration is required, Pico will automatically use the `content` folder if it exists.

 If you create a folder within the content folder (e.g. `content/sub`) and put an `index.md` inside it, you can access that folder at the URL `http://example.com/?sub`.
 If you want another page within the sub folder,